Australian cricket team in the West Indies in 2003: 1st ODI

 The West Indies won the toss and chose to field first.
-Jason Gillespie would be rested and Ricky Ponting would return from his illness to captain the Australian's, top scoring with 59.
+Jason Gillespie would be rested and Ricky Ponting would return from his illness to captain the Australians, top scoring with 59.
 Australia would finish 270/5 with high strike rate innings from Bevan and Harvey.
 The West Indies would struggle in their chase with no batsman passing 50.
 During their innings rain would stop play and meant a revised target would be set of 208, which would need to be scored in 37 overs, which the West Indies fell 3 short of to give Australia an early lead in the series.
 Continuing their record-breaking winning streak in ODI's.

 2nd ODI

 The West Indies would again win the toss but choose to bat first.
 The Caribbean nations would struggle with the bat, with not a single batsman passing 50 and them being all out for 163.
 Glen McGrath would be the pick of the bowlers taking 4 wickets in his 10 overs.
-It was an easy chase for the Australian's with Ponting and Hayden scoring half centuries.
+It was an easy chase for the Australians with Ponting and Hayden scoring half centuries.
 Glen McGrath would receive man of the match honours and Australia would go up 2–0 in the series.

 3rd ODI

 The West Indies would continue their domination of the coin toss, electing to field first.
-The Australian's would struggle early, but allrounder Andrew Symonds and future captain Michael Clarke would each score 75 in a 95 run partnership to help Australia to 258.
+The Australians would struggle early, but allrounder Andrew Symonds and future captain Michael Clarke would each score 75 in a 95 run partnership to help Australia to 258.
 The West Indies would continue their struggles with the bat, with no batsmen going on to get big scores, although many got starts.
 Jason Gillespie would be the pick of the Aussie bowlers and Michael Clarke would be man of the match as Australia went one win away from leading the series.

 4th ODI

 Australia would finally win the ever important toss and choose to bat first.
 Adam Gilchrist would be the pick of the Australian players with an 84 and Michael Clarke would contribute with 55.
 Vasbert Drakes would pick up 2 wickets for the West Indies to keep them in the match.
-The team in maroon would need 287 in the 50 overs. future captain Chris Gayle fought hard with an 84, but the rest of his side would collapse, with them only managing 219.
+The team in maroon would need 287 in the 50 overs. future captain Chris Gayle fought hard with an 84, but the rest of his team would collapse, with them only managing 219.
 The wickets would be spread amongst the aussie bowlers with Ponting and Symonds getting runouts to help Australia to a series victory and Adam Gilchrist would be named man of the match.